 Brand orientation is the level to which the organisation itself is attuned to the brand, the level of attention the brand receives internally, and the consistency with which it is applied.

 It is vital to understand that the more relevant the concept of ‘trust’ is to an organisation’s success, the more critical ‘brand’ becomes.
-Highly trust-dependent industries include those that supply emergency services, those that sell products and services of a personal nature, or goods for consumption by children, and those dealing with sensitive personal information.
+Highly trust-dependent industries include those that supply emergency services, those that sell products and services of a personal nature or goods for consumption by children, and those dealing with sensitive personal information.

 The concept of branding is ideally considered throughout the development of a strategic plan.
-Strategic plans do not replace a cohesive branding or marketing strategy, but they should align with the existing brand, or interface with the development of a new brand.
-This article explains how brand and strategy interact so they are both developed and managed for greatest effect.
+Strategic plans do not replace a cohesive branding or marketing strategy, but they should align with the existing brand or interface with the development of a new brand.
+This article explains how brand and strategy interact so they are both developed and managed for the greatest effect.

 1. Brand identification